Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Implementing Bootstrap Resampling Strategy

-This section demonstrates the creation of 100 bootstrap samples to quantify the variation in model predictions across different score ranges.
-Bootstrap resampling is a statistical technique that generates multiple simulated datasets to measure prediction uncertainty without requiring additional data collection.
+Let’s create 100 bootstrap samples to measure how much model predictions vary across score ranges.
+Bootstrap resampling generates multiple simulated datasets from the original data, so we can quantify prediction uncertainty without collecting any additional observations.

 # Create 100 samples